itgsod-viktor-lund/Games/README.md

 #Dungeon Hunter- Game

-This is a new project I started just to try out a new type of game preograming.
+This is a new project I started just to try out a new type of game programing.

 ###What's in the game?